 There is a wide variety of dog nail trimmers like scissors, grinders, and guillotine types.
 You can use an appropriate tool according to the comfort of your dog.
 Make a good investment.
-The right tool is according to your preference, quality of the product, and reliability of the brand.
+The right tool is according to your preference, quality of the product, and the reliability of the brand.
 Keep some styptic powder or other clotting powder with you if you cut a nail too short and it starts bleeding.
 Beginners must take a lesson from their vet to learn the technique.
 It is essential to ensure safe and easy trimming.
 Use large plier-style clippers because they are strong enough to cut through large, thick nails.

 After Choosing The Right Tool Procedure to follow:

 Place your thumb on the pad and your forefinger on the top of the toe.

 - Extend the mail by pushing it slightly upward and backward with your thumb and forward with your forefinger.

 including the dewclaws located on the inner side of the paw.